 At the end of the day, you deserve to feel completely comfortable with the ending colour scheme.
 No matter what colours you use, optimise your brand in both the digital and physical space and above all make sure your use of colour is consistent.

 Continue Investing in Your Business’s Brand

 At this point, you have a thorough understanding of the associations of different brand colours.
-You recognize the value of establishing your business as one that customers will continue to recognize.
+You recognise the value of establishing your business as one that customers will continue to recognise.

 There’s no need to cut corners when it comes to cultivating long-term customer loyalty.
 With a strategic colour scheme and marketing message, you’ll generate a loyal consumer or customer base in no time.
 It’ll be up to you, though, to make the most of your brand’s marketing efforts.

 Of course, there are a lot of ins and outs to navigate when it comes to intentional branding strategies.
 In today’s modern Digital Era, you need to invest in proper digital marketing strategies.
 It’s fortunate, then, that you don’t have to do so alone.